 Recently, the ATO released Tax Determination 2016/16 which dealt with the subject of when a limited recourse borrowing arrangement has not been entered into on arm’s length terms.

 With the amount of changes to superannuation in the last five years it’s essential that your SMSF has a robust, good quality trust deed.

 Although the rate of actual law changes has slowed in the last few years, there have still been numerous rulings, cases and new strategies developed which require an up to date SMSF trust deed to protect your interests and get the most from your SMSF.

 In Chloe Ward’s article from November 2014 – Creating a super legacy – we introduced a not so simple, but extremely valuable strategy known as the anti-detriment strategy.
-In this article we will explore the strategy in more detail, with a practical example of course, to show just how valuable an anti-detriment strategy can be for the right family.
+In this article we will explore the strategy in more detail, with a practical example of course,

 As the average balance of self-managed super funds edges ever closer to $1 million, the need for a comprehensive succession or estate plan for your SMSF becomes absolutely critical.
 We have identified estate planning as the number one thing where trustees of SMSF are being let down.

 Estate Planning is a crucial component to the management of your superannuation assets.
 In light of this, attention to Binding Death Benefit Nominations (BDBNs) should surpass ‘just filling in a form’.

 SMSFs are the investment vehicle of choice for a huge number of Australians – which is no surprise considering the control and flexibility they offer.
 Although most of us ensure we have valid death benefit nominations in place covering our superannuation monies, we need to ensure these nominations are also integrated with our personal Wills to form an overall estate plan.